-- 15. Create a file BookMgrHome.java (in IS7\bookdb\bookmgr) and open it for editing! - 16.
-Define the package: package IS7.bookdb.bookmgr; - 17.
-Define the interface: public interface BookMgrHome extends javax.ejb.EJBHome {} - 18.
-Define the create() method:
+15. Create a file BookMgrHome.java (in IS7\bookdb\bookmgr) and open it for editing!

-'''

-BookMgr create() throws java.rmi.RemoteException, javax.ejb.CreateException;

-'''
+16. Define the package: package IS7.bookdb.bookmgr;

+17. Define the interface: public interface BookMgrHome extends javax.ejb.EJBHome {}

-- 19. Create a file BookMgr.java (in IS7\bookdb\bookmgr) and open it for editing! - 20.
-Define the package: package IS7.bookdb.bookmgr; - 21.
-Define the interface: public interface BookMgr extends javax.ejb.EJBObject {} - 22.
-Define the interfaces of the business methods (adding a throws clause):
+Department of Computer and Systems Sciences SU/KTH CBD with EJB Tutorial IS7/2I1404/2I4134 Stockholm October 2004 nikos dimitrakas 18.
+Define the create() metho BookMgr creat javax.ejb.CreateExceptio d: te() throws on; java.rmi.RemoteException, 19.
+Create a file BookMgr.jav va (in IS7\bookdb\bookmgr) and open it for editing!
+20. Define the package: pack age IS7.bookdb.bookmgr;

-''' /Returns a vector of Books containing all the books/ public Vector getAllBooks() throws java.rmi.RemoteException;

-/Returns a vector of Books containing all the books about this subject/ public Vector getBooksBySubject(String subject) throws java.rmi.RemoteException;

-/Returns the Book for the given booknr/

-public Book getBook(int booknr) throws java.rmi.RemoteException;
+- 21. Define the interface: public interface BookMgr extends javax.ejb.EJBObject {} - 22.
+Define the interfaces of the business methods (adding a throws clause): /Returns a vector of Books containing all the books/ public Vector getAllBooks() throws java.rmi.RemoteException; /Returns a vector of Books containing all the books about this subject/ public Vector getBooksBySubject(String subject) throws java.rmi.RemoteException; /Returns the Book for the given booknr/ public Book getBook(int booknr) throws java.rmi.RemoteException; - 23.
+The signatures of the business methods refer to classes Vector and Book.

-'''

-23. The signatures of the business methods refer to classes Vector and Book.
 These classes must either be qualified or stated in an import statement.
-Add the following import statements:
+Add the following import statements: import java.util.Vector; import IS7.bookdb.Book; - 24.
+Both interfaces are now complete and can be compiled with the following command (also compiles the session bean class):

 '''

-import java.util.Vector;

-import IS7.bookdb.Book;

-'''

-24. Both interfaces are now complete and can be compiled with the following command (also compiles the session bean class):

-'''

-javac IS7\bookdb\bookmgr\.java -classpath .;jboss\server\default\lib\jbossj2ee.jar
+javac IS7\bookdb\bookmgr\.java -classpath

+.;jboss\server\default\lib\jboss-j2ee.jar

 '''